Website created by Richard Hildebrand © February 2019

 Becky Measures (born 13 October 1981) is from Bakewell and attended Lady Manners School.
-She is a radio presenter on Peak FM, an independent local radio station in Derbyshire and a professional charity fund-
+She is a radio presenter on BBC Radio Sheffield and a professional charity fund-

 She held a variety of jobs including being an extra for the locally filmed television series Peak Practice before moving into radio.